dziobro/Education-Data-Primer/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:7dc7c83d61
 ## Let's get started

-dplyr is an R library that will allow us to work more efficently with data.
+In this lesson we will look at dplyr which is an R library that will allow us to work more efficiently with data.
 R and R studio can be downloaded and allow local development of your projects.
-In this example we will use a Web Based enviroment to simplify getting started.
+In this example we will use a Web Based environment to simplify getting started.
 All examples can be run locally in R with R studio.

 If you highlight a line of code you can run a single line and see the results.